-Progress, puzzles in halting malaria: Hidden parasites pose challenge to eradication, speakers sayApril 2nd, 2013 in Diseases, Conditions, Syndromes /
+Progress, puzzles in halting malaria: Hidden parasites pose challenge to eradication, speakers sayApril 2nd, 2013 by Alvin Powell in Diseases, Conditions, Syndromes /

 Panelists included Günther Fink (from left), assistant professor of international health economics; Jessica Cohen, assistant professor of global health; and Manoj Duraisingh, associate professor of immunology and infectious diseases.